Isidor Rabi: Honors

 In the course of his life, Rabi received many honors in addition to the Nobel Prize.
 These included the Elliott Cresson Medal from the Franklin Institute in 1942, the Medal for Merit and the King's Medal for Service in the Cause of Freedom from Great Britain in 1948, the officer in the French Legion of Honour in 1956, Columbia University's Barnard Medal for Meritorious Service to Science in 1960, the Niels Bohr International Gold Medal and the Atoms for Peace Award in 1967, the Oersted Medal from the American Association of Physics Teachers in 1982, the Four Freedoms Award from the Franklin and Eleanor Roosevelt Institute and the Public Welfare Medal from the National Academy of Sciences in 1985, the Golden Plate Award of the American Academy of Achievement and the Vannevar Bush Award from the National Science Foundation in 1986.
 He was a Fellow (elected 1931) of the American Physical Society, serving as its president in 1950, and a member of the National Academy of Sciences, the American Philosophical Society, and the American Academy of Arts and Sciences.
 He was internationally recognized with membership in the Japan Academy and the Brazilian Academy of Sciences, and in 1959 was appointed a member of the board of governors of the Weizmann Institute of Science in Israel.
-The most valuable of Columbia University's undergraduate research scholarships, designed to motivate and support promising young scientists, is named after him, as is the street, Route Rabi at CERN, on the Prévessin site in France.
+The most valuable of Columbia University's undergraduate research scholarships, designed to motivate and support promising young scientists, is named after him, as is the street, Route Rabi at CERN, on the Prévessin site in France, and the Isidor I. Rabi Institute at the Ettore Majorana Foundation and Centre for Scientific Culture in Italy.
 Columbia University's I. I. Rabi Scholars program assists "some of Columbia College's most promising science students at the point of admission into the College."